fmbot-discord/docs/docs/supporter.md

 </a>
 </div>

+!!! quote ""
+    <i>Please note that .fmbot is not affiliated with Last.fm.
+Supporter does not grant Last.fm Pro, or the other way around.</i>

 |             | Free        | Supporter |
 | ----------- | ----------- |----------- |
 | Help us pay for hosting, development and other costs  | ❌  | ✅ |